karanpujara/vibecomentary/README.md

 3. Export settings for backup
 4. Import settings on other installations

+### Creating Custom Tones

+1. Go to Settings in the extension
+2. Scroll down to "✨ Create Custom Tones" section
+3. Fill in the form:
+   - **Tone Name**: Choose a unique name for your tone
+   - **Emoji**: Pick an emoji to represent your tone
+   - **Prompt Text**: Write instructions for the AI
+   - **Guideline Text**: Define specific guidelines for the tone
+4. Click "✨ Create Tone" to save
+5. Your custom tone will appear in the dropdown when generating comments
+6. Custom tones are included in export/import functionality

+**Example Custom Tone:**

+- **Name**: "Professional Networking"
+- **Emoji**: "🤝"
+- **Prompt**: "Write 2 professional networking comments that help build connections and offer value to the author's network."
+- **Guideline**: "- Start with the author's name\n- Offer specific insights or resources\n- Keep tone professional and helpful\n- Focus on relationship building"

 ## 🔒 Privacy & Security

 - **Local Storage**: All data is stored locally in your browser